-The latter projects in the foregoing list would be timed to compliment future development wells/patterns which will be necessary to fully exploit the BFSU pool.
+The latter projects in the foregoing list would be timed to complement future development wells/patterns which will be necessary to fully exploit the BFSU pool.

 The drilling of a discovery well in the Frontier 2 and Dakota formations in the BFD area late in 2021, the three well recompletion campaign in the Frontier 2 formation in the CCU in 2021 and an upcoming campaign to recomplete six wells in the CCU to evaluate the Frontier 1, will potentially expand a new oil field development project close to the Company's existing facilities.
-Additional development activities anticipated in 2023 will further delineate the major discovery announced in January 2022.
+Additional development activities anticipated in late 2023 and 2024 will further delineate the major discovery announced in January 2022.

-In the last week of December 2022, the Company initiated recompletion operations on the Cole Creek 11-27 well to evaluate the light oil potential of the Frontier 1 reservoir sands.
-The recompletion has established the presence of oil in the Frontier 1 sands at this elevation.
+The Company has initiated two of the six recompletion operations in the CCU to evaluate the light oil potential of the Frontier 1 reservoir sands.
+The recompletion has established the presence of oil in the Frontier 1 sands at this elevation and evaluation of these initiatives is ongoing.